Beyond Deepfake vs Real: Facial Deepfake Detection in the Open-Set Paradigm: Experimental Evaluation

 \subsection{Metrics}

 We report the results as AUROC (Area Under the Receiver Operating Characteristic curve) and True Open-Set Classification (TOSC) Accuracy.

-\textbf{True-Open-Set-Classification (TOSC) Accuracy / Open Set Classification Rate.} This accounts for the unknown samples: $TN_{i}$, $TP_{i}$, $FN_{i}$, $FP_{i}$ represent the True Negative, True Positive, False Negative, False Positive for a class $i$.
+\textbf{True-Open-Set-Classification (TOSC) Accuracy / Open-Set Classification Rate:} This accounts for the unknown samples. $TN_{i}$, $TP_{i}$, $FN_{i}$, $FP_{i}$ represent the True Negative, True Positive, False Negative, False Positive for a class $i$.
 The known classes are denoted by $\{1, 2, \ldots, C\}$. $C+1$ is the unknown test class.

 \textbf{Area Under Receiver Operating Curve (AUROC).} To calculate the AUROC for open-set unknown classes, we evaluate how well a model can distinguish known classes (positive) from unknown classes (negative).
-This process requires adapting the traditional AUROC computation to the context of open set recognition.
+This process requires adapting the traditional AUROC computation to the context of open-set recognition.
 The AUROC for unknown classes is calculated following the methodology outlined in a recent survey \cite{Geng2020RecentAI}.